 - You must be enrolled in, admitted to, or have applied to a master’s or PhD program anywhere in the world.

 - You must plan to begin your studies no later than January 2019.

 - You must commit to working for at least two years in your home country after the completion of your degree.

-- You must contact EFN if you are a WWF employee, consultant, or previous EFN grant recipient.
+- You must notify EFN if you are a WWF employee, consultant, or previous EFN grant recipient.

-- You must submit all required documents by the application deadline.
+- You must submit all required documents by the application deadline (March 1, 2018).